Summary of All DBMS_METADATA Subprograms

 -

-.
+INCONSISTENT_ARGS.
 The arguments are inconsistent.
 Possible inconsistencies include the following:

 CLOSE Procedure

 This procedure is used for both retrieval and submission.
-This procedure invalidates the handle returned by OPEN
+This procedure invalidates the handle returned by OPEN (or OPENW) and cleans up the associated state.

 See Also: